-Some three days after the unit's disembarkation on March 22, the Newfoundland Battalion's train was to find its way to the small provincial town of Pont-Rémy, a thousand kilometres to the north of Marseilles.
+In the meantime, some three days after the unit's disembarkation in Marseilles on March 22, the Newfoundland Battalion's train had found its way to the small provincial town of Pont-Rémy, a thousand kilometres to the north of Marseilles.
 It had been a cold, miserable journey, the blankets provided for the troops having inexcusably travelled unused in a separate wagon.